kristinemlarson/gnssrefl/docs/pages/gnssir.md

 The default is to allow four regions, each of 90 degrees.

-## running gnssir
+## gnssir

-<code>gnssir</code> assumes you have made SNR files and defined an analysis strategy.
+<code>gnssir</code> estimates reflector heights.
+It assumes you have made SNR files and defined an analysis strategy.
 The minimum inputs are the station name, year, and doy

 <CODE>gnssir p041 2020 150</CODE>